 Don’t we all have gifted items we don’t use?
 For instance, I have a food processor sitting in the basement.
-But I prefer manual labor (using a knife) as it cultivates ideas.
+But I prefer manual labour (using a knife) as it cultivates ideas.
 So I decided to offer the machine to my friend who owns a restaurant.
-Clearly, it would be much more useful for someone in the food industry.
+It would be much more useful for someone in the food industry.

-Option #2: Donate unwanted items to local charity
+Option #2: Donate unwanted items to a local charity

 But what if you can’t think of anyone to give an item to?!
 Then donate it to a local charity!
 Most definitely, people in need can benefit from it.

-Although this is an indirect method, those items can bring happiness to your own community!
+Although this is an indirect method, those items can bring happiness to your community!

-Tip: search for local charities.
-You’ll be amazed how many of them are in your own community.
+Tip: Search for local charities.
+You’ll be amazed how many of them are in your community.
 I often donate items to the Salvation Army and charities supporting women in need.

 If you are looking for a quick way to get rid of items, place them on the street with a ‘Free’ sign.
 During quarantine, many people have offered a variety of things.

-For example, you might have seen street libraries, or furniture on a boulevard.
+For example, you might have seen street libraries or furniture on a boulevard.
 They are certainly everywhere within your direct community.
-You might get engaged in a conversation with people (in your neighborhood) you’ve never met.
+You might get engaged in a conversation with people (in your neighbourhood) you’ve never met.